facelessuser/pymdown-extensions/docs/extensions/superfences.md

 All features can be turned on or off.

-SuperFences relies on the [CodeHilite](https://pythonhosted.org/Markdown/extensions/code_hilite.html) extension for syntax highlighting, so CodeHilite is expected to be installed and configured if syntax highlighting desired.
-If CodeHilite is not configured or installed, SuperFences will just escape in such a way that a JavaScript highlighter could be used.
+SuperFences relies on the [CodeHilite](https://pythonhosted.org/Markdown/extensions/code_hilite.html) extension for syntax highlighting, so CodeHilite is expected to be installed and configured if syntax highlighting is desired.
+If CodeHilite is not configured or installed, SuperFences will just escape in such a way that a JavaScript highlighter *could* be used.

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!

 ### Nested Fenced Blocks
-Fenced blocks requires all nested fence content to be at least at the indentation levels of the fences (blank lines excluded).
+Fenced blocks require all nested fence content to be at least at the indentation levels of the fences (blank lines excluded).
 The opening and closing fence markers must be indented at the same level.
-If you are using a fenced block inside a blockquote, at least the first line of the fenced block needs to have the appropriate number of `>` characters signifying the quote depth.
+If you are using a fenced block inside a blockquote, at the very least, the first line of the fenced block needs to have the appropriate number of `>` characters signifying the quote depth.

 ````
 > ```